 CARDIOVASCULAR DISEASE :: Diagnosing Heart Disease

-If the test does not cause an episode of syncope, and/or the EKG and blood pressure recordings do not detect an abnormality, then additional tests or procedures may be scheduled to gather further diagnostic information.
+Depending on the results of the TEE, additional tests or procedures may be scheduled to gather further diagnostic information.

 Click here to view the